pandas-dev/pandas/doc/source/timeseries.rst

 To convert a Series or list-like object of date-like objects e.g. strings, epochs, or a mixture, you can use the ``to_datetime`` function.
-When passed a Series, this returns a Series (with the same index), whilst a list-like is converted to a DatetimeIndex:
+When passed a Series, this returns a Series (with the same index), while a list-like is converted to a DatetimeIndex:

 .. ipython:: python